-If you are heading off to Indonesia anytime soon and thinking of exploring and visiting a local village while on your charter, fret not!
+If you are heading off to Indonesia anytime soon and thinking of exploring and visiting a local village while on your private yacht charter, fret not!
 Here are our tips on how to visit a local village to make it easier and more fun for you while showing respect to the locals during your visit.

-The Indonesian Archipelago offers a lot when it comes to culture and adventure.
-World-class scuba diving in Komodo, breathtaking landscapes in Raja Ampat and pristine white sand beaches in South Lomboks’ Gilis – to just name a few.
+The Indonesian archipelago offers a lot when it comes to culture and adventure.
+World-class scuba diving in Komodo, breathtaking landscapes in Raja Ampat, and pristine white sand beaches in South Lomboks’ Gilis – to just name a few.
 However, authentic experiences such as visiting a small local town and engaging with the local community make the trip even more special!

 Before visiting a local village in Indonesia, there are a few things you should consider to ensure a smooth and respectful experience:

 If you are exploring remote parts of Indonesia, you will realize that locals will only be able to speak in their local native tongue and some Bahasa Indonesia, Indonesia’s official language.
 In case you plan to visit a remote Indonesian village, it is best to learn a few useful and basic phrases in Bahasa.
 Here are a few to get you started:

 Indonesians are friendly people, especially the children.
 Depending on how often tourists visit an area, the locals might be shy and timid at the beginning.
 However, they will open up quickly to friendly tourists.
 In some places, you will be awaited by enthusiastically arm-waving children on the local harbor jetty.
 Try to mingle with them, do “selfies” and make some funny faces.
 Show them that you are a fun-loving person and no different than they are.
 It is a surefire way to make them feel at ease and comfortable.
 In exchange, they will show you around their village and favorite places.
 You can pick up a few useful words to communicate while in town!